anupamdev/booknotes/java/java-concurrency-in-practice/chapter-03/README.md

     public String[] getStates() { return states; }
 }
 ```
+Any object that is reachable from a published object by following some chain of nonprivate field references and method calls has also been published.
+Use `encapsulation` to analyze programs for correctness.

 Finally, an object can escape by publishing an inner class reference, which has access to its parent `this` reference:
 ```java